Chapter 22:

 "You're a terrible liar."

-Sota's gulp was almost audible as his stomach dropped.
+Sota's gulp was almost audible as his heart sank a bit.
 In that moment, he remembered Riku's text from the other night.

 [Riku (Queen)]: Have fun, big boy!
 And don't try to be sly, she'll see right through it and tear you apart! <3

-Sota sighed.
 Honesty it was, then.
-Hopefully, his nerdiness didn't cause things to crash and burn before the day had even begun.
+Hopefully, his nerdiness didn't cause things to get awkward before the day even began.
+He was 'Senpai', after all - this was a new side she hadn't yet had exposure to.

 "It's the insignia for a game I used to play a lot while I was growing up," he admitted.
 "It was a big online multiplayer game called Everquest."